APogue/APogue.github.io/_posts/2025-08-18-proof-of-ucla-bias-through-visibility.md

 If Δ > 0 with narrow confidence intervals, then protective communication is **group-dependent, not reputation-dependent**.
 This isolates non-neutral communication in protective content.

 ---

+## Lemma 4: High-Stakes Comms and Mitigation Duty

+**Variables:**
+- **C*** — comms traction (reach/visibility of admin comms, in response to national news, viral rumors, made during a high-stakes situation unfolding in real time)
+- **T_known ∈ {0,1}** — presence of hostile actors (premeditated behavior, coordinated action, motivated by threats to a protected group, repeat presence on campus)
+- **M ∈ {0,1}** — any institutional mitigation of those threats (ban, sanction, removal, initiation of police investigations, unlawful conduct warning, or deterrence of unlawful behavior through stated preparedness)

+**Hypothesis:**
+Once T_known=1, institutions are obligated to mitigate (M=1) within a reasonable window.
+If they fail to mitigate (M=0) but continue to communicate (C*>0), *this constitutes deliberate indifference: the university uses comms while leaving a known threat intact.*

+**Observed:**
+- **T_known = 1** (Kaplan incident revealed organized, repeat hostile actors motivated by group-based animus)
+- **M = 0** (no bans, no sanctions, no removals, no deterrent warnings between Kaplan and April 30)
+- **C*** = high (April 30 post with 160k views, national-level traction)

+**Critical Finding:**
+By April 30, the university had months of notice that hostile actors were present and reactive to communications, yet no mitigation occurred.
+High-traction comms were then issued into that same environment, with known threats unaddressed.
+This is deliberate indifference: a choice to speak while failing to eliminate a foreseeable risk.

+**Implication:**
+Mitigation does not need to accompany every comms act in real time, but it must occur once threats are known.
+The absence of mitigation, combined with continued high-stakes comms, demonstrates deliberate indifference and permits hostile actors to remain empowered.

+---